Manali195/Clg-prac-WT-/README.md

 # Clg-prac-WT-
-All practical related to Web Technology.
+All practical related to Web Technology performed in lab.